Probate, Estate and Trust Administration

 WHAT IS TRUST ADMINISTRATION?

 If a loved one had a trust prior to passing away, the successor trustee may need to seek legal advice to discuss the steps involved in administering that trust after the death of the grantor (creator) of the trust to follow his or her wishes.
 Shire Law Group, PC® is ready to assist the successor trustee to explain all of the responsibilities of acting as trustee, tax considerations and the distribution of the trust assets in accordance with the trust document.
-If you would like to set up a complimentary initial consultation, please give us a call at 847-955-9000 or use this link to schedule an appointment directly on our calendar.

 What is Probate?